mongodb/genny/README.md

 ## Patch-Testing and Evergreen

-When restarting any of Genny's Evergreen tasks, make sure you restart *all* the tasks not just failed tasks.
+When restarting any of Genny's Evergreen self-tests, make sure you restart *all* the tasks not just failed tasks.
 This is because Genny's tasks rely on being run in dependency-order on the same machine.
 Rescheduled tasks don't re-run dependent tasks.

 ## Debugging